 CHECK THE VIN OF YOUR SELECTED CAR RIGHT HERE

-CHECK YOUR LICENCE PLATE INSTANTLY
+CHECK YOUR LICENSE PLATE INSTANTLY

-According to https://driving-tests.org/ a Vehicle Identification Number or VIN is a 17-character serial number composed of letters and numbers which can identify a particular vehicle.
+A Vehicle Identification Number or VIN is a 17-character serial number composed of letters and numbers which can identify a particular vehicle.
 Basically, this is like a social security number for vehicles such as cars, recreational vehicles, and trucks, among others.
 And running the car you wanted to buy is one way you can ensure that you’re making a good investment.